-As the construction activities were far away from the monitoring stations, major sources of noise dominating the monitoring stations observed during the construction noise impact monitoring were road traffic at NM1A, and aircraft and helicopter noise at NM3A, NM4, NM5 and NM6.
-It is considered that the monitoring work in the reporting period was effective and there was no adverse impact attributable to the works of the Project.
+As the construction activities were far away from the monitoring stations, major sources of noise dominating the monitoring stations observed during the monitoring sessions were road traffic and aircraft noise near NM1A, noise from construction vessel at NM3A, school activities at NM4, and aircraft and helicopter noise at NM3A, NM4, NM5, and NM6.
+It is considered that the monitoring work in the reporting period was effective and there was no adverse impact attributable to the Project activities.